nats-io/nats-architecture-and-design/adr/ADR-47.md

         return; // null represents a timeout in java
     }

+    // the workflow of this calcuation is in question.
+Some languages might handle it better
+    // but if the handoff to the client to check the sentinel is a blocking call,
-    timeLeftNanos = totalWaitTimeNanos - (System.nanoTime() - start);
+    // time is spent on that user's code and will affect the time available. timeLeftNanos = totalWaitTimeNanos - (System.nanoTime() - start);

     if (message is a status message) {